Optimizing FiveM Databases: Fixing MySQL Lag with oxmysql Indexing and Slow-Query Logs

 log_queries_not_using_indexes = 1

-Avoid SELECT * and N+1 in Loops
+Eliminating SELECT * and N+1 Loop Queries

 for _, id in ipairs(ids) do